Line 412 - Investment tax credit

 - you have created licensed child care spaces for the children of your employees.

 Certain renounced Canadian exploration expenses qualify for the ITC.
-You can claim this credit if you received Form T101, Statement of Resource Expenses, or a slip, Form T5013, Statement of Partnership Income, with an amount in box 194.
+You can claim this credit if you received Form T101, Statement of Resource Expenses, or a T5013 slip, Statement of Partnership Income, with an amount in box 194.
 For more information, see Form T2038(IND), Investment Tax Credit (Individuals).

 How to claim the credit